 Create Zip Archive File in Linux

-To create a .zip (packaged and compressed) file from the command line, you can run a similar command as the one below, The
+To create a .zip (packaged and compressed) file from the command line, you can run a similar command like the one below, The

 -r flag enables recursive reading of files directory structure.